Stoozy/vari/README.md

 ### Install & Run

-To get started, go grab the rust toolchain [here](https://www.rust-lang.org/tools/install) (if you don't have one already).
+To get started, go grab the rust toolchain [here](https://www.rust-lang.org/tools/install) (if you don't have it already).

 Then run the following: